openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 Select "Allow from this source".
 ![Screenshot 50](../../images/Installation_Screenshot_50.png)

-The last step is to press on the APK file I got per Gmail and install the app.
-If the APK does not install and you have an older version of AndroidAPS on your phone that was signed with a different key then you will need to uninstall this first, remember to export your settings if so.
+The last step is to press on the APK file I got via Gmail and install the app.
+If the APK does not install and you have an older version of AndroidAPS on your phone that was signed with a different key then you will need to uninstall this first, remember to export your settings if so!

-Yeah, we got it and can now start with configuring AndroidAPS for our use (CGMS, insulin pump) etc.
+Yeah, you got it and can now start with configuring AndroidAPS for our use (CGMS, insulin pump) etc.